National Health Fund Colonoscopy

 Contraindications

-• Possible intestinal obstruction (in this situation, the patient should visit the emergency room),
+• Possible intestinal obstruction (in such a situation the patient should go to the emergency room),

-• Antibiotic treatment-These drugs can affect the test result.
-The test can be performed at least 5 days after the end of antibiotic treatment.
+• Antibiotic treatment – these medications may affect the test results.
+The test should be performed at least 5 days after completing the antibiotic treatment.